-JOHN DAY DAM FISHING GUIDES
+JOHN DAY DAM WALLEYE FISHING

 This is mostly anchor fishing that occurs right out from the Maryhill State Park or just below John Day Dam.
 Our John Day Dam fishing guides know exactly where to drop the anchor to set you up for success.
 These Spring Salmon are chrome bright and are some of the best-tasting salmon on the market.